 Is it hard to get into the program?

 Yes, this is a very competitive program to get into.
 You must meet minimum age and educational requirements.
 Hiring is dependent on current employment needs.
 Things that can help your chances are a strong education and work history.
 A resume, letters of recommendation and copies of applicable certifications can help as well.

 No, we only hold classes in Redmond.
-If you are in Redmond, you can apply by mail or come into the Tangent office.
 We do administer the Aptitude Test and interviews in Redmond for applicants that live in Central Oregon. *Office currently closed to the public.
 3/16/20*

 Does it cost anything to apply?